JinLeeGG/Python_DataStructue-Algoritms/README.md

 ### Attribution Example
 If you use the notes, please include a statement like:
 > "Based on notes by GyuJin Lee ([GitHub Profile](https://github.com/JinLeeGG)), licensed under CC BY 4.0."

-This ensures proper credit is given while allowing others to benefit from your work!